 What Is Long-Term Memory?

 Long-term memory is the brain's permanent storage system.
-Unlike working memory, which can hold only a small number of items for a short time, long-term memory has no known upper limit on capacity or duration.
-A Year 10 pupil who learned the water cycle in Year 5 can still retrieve that knowledge years later, provided it was encoded well and revisited periodically.
+Working memory can only hold a few items for a short time.
+Long-term memory has no known limits on how much it can store or for how long.
+A Year 10 learner who learnt the water cycle in Year 5 can still recall it years later.
+This works if it was learnt well and reviewed regularly.

-For teachers, the practical significance is this: what pupils know now shapes what they can learn next.
-A pupil with a rich store of prior knowledge in science can connect new material to existing concepts, encode it faster, and retain it longer.
-A pupil with thin prior knowledge faces a much steeper climb.
+For teachers, the practical significance is this: what learners know now shapes what they can learn next.
+A learner with a rich store of prior knowledge in science can connect new material to existing concepts, encode it faster, and retain it longer.
+A learner with thin prior knowledge faces a much steeper climb.
 Building long-term memory is not a luxury; it is the central task of teaching.

 Types of Long-Term Memory: A Classroom Overview